Transformation Instructions

 Expressions

 Expressions can be used in UPDATE and AGGREGATE ROWS commands.
-They support arithmetic operations (+, -, *, /) and the FORMAT_DATE function.
+They support arithmetic operations (+, -, *, /) and all the functions listed above.

 Example: Given the following CSV data: